jonathonreed/atrf-journal/_posts/2017-06-06-gilbert-sark-drum-keeper.md

 image-sm:
 ---

 We reached the band office in Lennox Island, a small building overlooking the waters of Malpeque Bay.
-The north coast of Prince Edward Island had dipped been covered by low-hanging clouds all morning as we cycled to our meeting with Gilbert Sark, an Elder in Lennox Island First Nation.
-After chatting with the receptionist, Carol Anne, Jonathon asked for some scissors in order to make a tobaccoo offering for Gilbert.
+The north coast of Prince Edward Island had been covered by low-hanging clouds all morning as we cycled to our meeting with Gilbert Sark, an Elder in Lennox Island First Nation.
+After chatting with the receptionist at the Band Council, Carol Anne, Jonathon asked for some scissors in order to make a tobaccoo offering for Gilbert.

 "Who's that for?" asked Carole Anne.